 - Is climate change real, and is it happening?

 - What types of responsibilities does a government have to take care of its citizens?

 - Knowing what we know about the dangers of smoking, should cigarettes be outlawed?

-- Should students be required to learn a second language in school?
+- Should students be required to learn a second, foreign language in school?

 - What issue should lawmakers be most concerned about?

 - Should religion be kept out of politics or brought into it?

 - Do celebrities have a right to privacy or do they forfeit some of that right by choosing to live in the public eye?

 - Should peanut products and other common allergens be kept out of schools?